 BACKGROUND

-Prevalence of nonalcoholic fatty liver disease (NAFLD) is rapidly increasing and NAFLD has become one of the most common chronic liver diseases worldwide.
+Prevalence of nonalcoholic fatty liver disease (NAFLD) is rapidly increasing, and NAFLD has become one of the most common chronic liver diseases worldwide.
 With abnormal CD44 activation, the severe form of NAFLD can progress to liver cirrhosis and hepatocellular carcinoma (HCC).
-Thus, molecular mechanism needs to be identified.
+Thus, the molecular mechanism of CD44 in NAFLD needs to be identified.

 AIM